 The last trains ran either in November 1976, or, as some sources say, March 1977.
 After that all the remaining Widened Lines services – ie those to Bedford – started from St Pancras and became known as the ‘Bedpan Electrics.’
 There would be no more Widened Lines services via King’s Cross.
 It is said the old tunnel was later used for access in order to upgrade the remaining section of widened lines between St Pancras and Farringdon for the introduction of Thameslink in 1988.
 I assume after the opening of Thameslink the tunnel became totally redundant and was then mostly filled in.

 The following picture was taken in April 2017 and shows the same location today.
 Everything has been concreted over.
-The only indication of any presence of the former Hotel Curve tunnel seems to be the two sealed off pipes in the foreground.
+The only indication of any presence of the former Hotel Curve tunnel slope seems to be the two sealed pipes in the foreground.
 This tunnel is certainly driveable and access is needed to maintain some service pipes.